A. Setting is too low. B. Valve is blocked or dirty. C. Soap is too thick or contains exfoliants/beads. D. Needs to re-prime. E. Dispenser is clogged.

 A. Replace batteries with fresh alkaline batteries, check proper orientation and try again.

 B. Using a flat head screwdriver or steel wool, gently scrape away rust.
 Check batteries for rust and gently scrape as well.
 Re-insert batteries, checking proper orientation and try again.
-If rust cannot be removed, order new battery cover.
+If rust cannot be removed, contact customer support.

 Light flashes when + button is pressed but there is no sound from motor/pump.